-How Attorneys Can Hold Third Parties Liable For Workplace Accidents in San Antonio, TX
+Can Third Parties Be Held Liable For Workplace Accidents In Texas?

-How Lawyers Can Help Recover Compensation From Uninsured Employers
+How Can Injury Attorneys Help Workers Recover Compensation From Uninsured Employers?

 The state of Texas does not require private employers to hold workers’ compensation insurance.
 Employers who do not offer workers’ compensation are called nonsubscribers.
 Workers compensations insurance can help pay medical costs, lost wages, and disability payments of employees who are injured in a workplace accident.
 Without this basic coverage for workers, nonsubscribers also lose protections for themselves.
 If an employee is injured on the job, a nonsubscriber can be directly sued for negligence and held responsible for injuries and even punitive damages.

 Some employers buy “alternative coverages,” or cheaper insurance policies, instead of workers’ compensation.
 Texas law says an alternative is not a substitute for workers’ compensation insurance, and you can’t tell your employees it is.
 An accident, health, or disability policy may offer some benefits to workplace accident victims, but they are greatly limited and do not meet all the needs of injured employees.
 That’s one reason alternative policies do not protect employers from lawsuits.